 Hi!
 I'm probably the old woman here, at 54, but hey . . .

 I started writing when I was 13.
 I was a fan of the book Interview with the Vampire, plus I had a crush on a certain rock star, and I put them together . . .

 But I never finished.
 I've been writing fanfiction probably before the term was invented.
 I've always liked vampires, and I've been way into the Twilight saga.
 Started a couple fanfictions on that, but never quite got anywhere.

 I finished my first novel in 2001, but it's not a fanfiction.
 I've been sitting on it for years, obviously.

 I'm horribly shy around people I don't know, and I'm a terrible salesperson, so that's why it's been sitting, though a bunch of people from my life and work have read and liked it, which is always encouraging.

 I've been writing about a certain character since I was 18.
 My life kind of revolves around him.
 The second novel I'm working on is also about him, but it's basically an AU since he's basically the same age in the other novel.

-Bless fanfiction, and bless tumblr, and bless everyone who can be bothered to write or champion their favorite things.
+Thank you, fanfiction.net, for being my first window out of the wilderness, and bless everyone who can be bothered to write or champion their favorite things.
 Just wonderful distractions in a crazy world.